Iowa Voters Oust Rep. King, Shunned for Insensitive Remarks

 But the focus was on the 4th District primary featuring King, the lone Republican in Iowa’s U.S. House delegation.

-King was stripped of his committee assignments in 2018 for comments appearing to question the criticism of white nationalism in an era of increased sensitivity among Republicans nationally about the alt-right and white supremacists.
-The congressman also made controversial remarks through the years about immigrants, Islam and abortion.
+King was stripped of his committee assignments in 2019 for comments appearing to question the criticism of white nationalism in an era of increased sensitivity among Republicans nationally about the alt-right and white supremacists.
+He wondered aloud in a New York Times story about when the term “white supremacist” became offensive.
+King said the remarks were taken out of context.

-“There is a little bit of concern that he’s become tone deaf to some of these issues,” longtime King supporter Ann Trimble Ray said, referring to voters’ concern that King has been marginalized in Congress, though she remains a believer of the congressman.
+The 71-year-old had piled up provocative statements throughout the years, comparing immigrants to livestock and appeared to make light of rape and incest in defending his anti-abortion views.

+Critics in both parties charged that King was no longer an effective representative for Iowa’s 4th Congressional District on agriculture and other local issues.

-Establishment Republicans suggested King’s ouster would easily keep the seat in the party’s hands, warning a King primary victory would jeopardize that by setting up a rematch with the Democrat who came within 2 percentage points of beating him two years ago.
+Establishment Republicans suggested King’s ouster would easily keep the seat in the party’s hands, warning a King primary victory would jeopardize it.
+Feenstra faces Democrat J.D.
+Schoulten, who lost by 2 percentage points to King in 2018.

 King was vastly outspent by Feenstra and conservative groups backing him, including onetime King backer National Right to Life, and the U.S. Chamber of Commerce, the nation’s largest business lobbying group.

+“I called Randy Feestra a little bit ago and conceded the race to him, and I pointed out that there’s some powerful elements in the swamp and he’s going to have an awfully hard time pushing back against them," King said, referring to outside groups that spent to support Feenstra and attack King.
+“He assured me that’s what he would do, and I’m thinking of those super PACs that came into this race and how powerful they are.”

 Several of King’s former supporters shrugged at the litany of comments that fueled the congressman’s love-hate relationship with national media.
-However, they drew the line not with the comments in a 2018 New York Times story that seemed to defend white nationalism but with the reaction by House GOP leadership.
+However, they drew the line not with the comments published in the Times story but the reaction by House GOP leadership.

 King was tossed from the Judiciary Committee, which would have given him a high profile role defending President Donald Trump during the 2019 impeachment hearings.
 He also lost his seat on the agriculture panel, a blow to the representative whose district produced more agricultural products in raw dollars than any district but Nebraska’s massive 3rd District, according to the most recent federal data.